m4r1vs/DLAP-Slides/slides.typ

 #pagebreak()
 Zero padding:
-- adding P zeroes to each side of the boundaries input
+- Adding P zeroes to each side of the boundaries input
 #align(center, image("assets/ZeroPadding.png"))